Employee and Retiree Service Center → Retirees → Benefits for MCPS Retirees → Health Benefits → Medical Plans

 Your Options

-MCPS offers a traditional fee-for-service indemnity plan option, administered by UnitedHealthcare, for current plan participants and retirees who move out of the local service area.
+MCPS offers traditional fee-for-service indemnity plan options, administered by Cigna, for current plan participants and retirees who move out of the local service area.
 The plan has a Preferred Provider Option (PPO) feature that allows retirees to receive discounts when they seek care from a participating provider.
-The benefits are similar to those provided under the out-of-network feature of the Closed POS plan.